dfelinto/blender-manual/manual/physics/fluid/domain.rst

 Notes
 -----

-**Unique domain**
+Unique domain
    Because of the possibility of spanning and linking between scenes, there can only be one domain in an entire .blend file.

-**Selecting a Baked Domain**
+Selecting a Baked Domain
    After a domain has been baked, it changes to the fluid mesh.
    To re-select the domain so that you can bake it again after you have made changes, go to any frame and select (:kbd:`Rmb`) the fluid mesh.
    Then you can click the :guilabel:`BAKE` button again to recompute the fluid flows inside that domain.

-**Baking always starts at Frame #1:**
+Baking always starts at Frame #1
    The fluid simulator disregards the :guilabel:`Sta` setting in the :guilabel:`Anim` panel, it will always bake from frame 1.
    If you wish the simulation to start later than frame 1, you must key the fluid objects in your domain to be inactive until the frame you desire to start the simulation.
-See
-   FIXME(TODO: Internal Link; [[#Animating Fluid Property Changes|below]]) for more information.
+See FIXME(TODO: Internal Link; [[#Animating Fluid Property Changes|below]]) for more information.

-**Baking always ends at the** :guilabel:`End` **Frame set in the** :guilabel:`Anim` **panel:**
-   If your frame-rate is 25 frames per second, and ending time is 4.0 seconds, then you should (if your start time is 0) set your animation to end at frame ``4.0 × 25 =`` 100.
+Baking always ends at the :guilabel:`End` Frame set in the :guilabel:`Anim` panel If your frame-rate is 25 frames per second, and ending time is 4.0 seconds, then you should (if your start time is 0) set your animation to end at frame ``4.0 × 25 = 100``

-**Freeing the previous baked solutions**
+Freeing the previous baked solutions
    Deleting the content of the "Bake" directory is a destructive way to achieve this.
    Be careful if more than one simulation uses the same bake directory (be sure they use different filenames, or they will overwrite one another)!

-**Reusing Bakes**
+Reusing Bakes
    Manually entering (or searching for) a previously saved (baked) computational directory and filename mask will switch the fluid flow and mesh deformation to use that which existed during the old bake.
    Thus, you can re-use baked flows by simply pointing to them in this field.

-**Baking processing time**
+Baking processing time
    Baking takes a **lot** of compute power (hence time).
    Depending on the scene, it might be preferable to bake overnight.

    If the mesh has modifiers, the rendering settings are used for exporting the mesh to the fluid solver.
    Depending on the setting, calculation times and memory use might exponentially increase.
    For example, when using a moving mesh with :guilabel:`Subsurf` as an obstacle, it might help to decrease simulation time by switching it off, or to a low subdivision level.
    When the setup/rig is correct, you can always increase settings to yield a more realistic result.

 ..
 Comment: <!--